nicholasphair/moralpain_config/README.md

 # How to build moralpain for Program and Data Representation
-This directory supports building of a docker image for the moralpain project to DockerHub (a commercial image registry) so that others can pull it, exec it, and use it through VSCode.
+This directory supports building of a docker image to support development of the moralpain_dev project.

-Here are the commands needed to buid, push (to DockerHub), and use our container.
-We assume you've already got docker running on your computer.
-Make sure that you're logged in to DockerHub.
+Do not open this repo in a remote container.
+Open it on your local machine, on which you'll build the VM.

 ## Build image from Dockerfile

-To build a new version of the moralpain image, run the following command in a terminal with this directory as the current working directory.
+Run the following command in a terminal with this directory as the current working directory.
 The repository image name is kevinsullivan/moralpain.
 It will have the tag, *latest*.